True Cost of Buying a Home in All 58 California Counties 2026 County-by-County Analysis: Mortgage, Taxes, Insurance & PMI

 What is the cheapest county to buy a home in California?

-Based on total monthly ownership cost (not just purchase price), Lassen County in northeastern California is the most affordable at approximately $1,692/month for a median-priced home.
-This includes mortgage payment, property tax, insurance, and PMI with 10% down at current rates.
+Based on total monthly ownership cost (not just purchase price), Modoc County in California's remote northeast corner is the most affordable at approximately $1,562/month, on a typical home value of $198,633 (Zillow, June 2026 — C.A.R. does not publish a monthly median for Modoc).
+Among counties C.A.R. does report, Lassen is cheapest at roughly $2,223/month on a $285,000 median.
+Both figures include mortgage payment, property tax, insurance, and PMI with 10% down at a 6.66% rate.

 What is the most expensive county to buy a home in California?

-San Mateo County in the Bay Area has the highest total monthly cost at approximately $10,952/month for a median-priced home.
+San Mateo County in the Bay Area has the highest total monthly cost at approximately $17,295/month for a median-priced home ($2,310,000 as of June 2026).
 San Francisco and Santa Clara counties are close behind.

 How much income do you need to buy a house in California?